writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 ## Implementing Custom Styles

-To apply custom styles to the **RocketDoc Embedded UX** component, define the desired CSS variables in your stylesheet.
+To apply custom styles to the **RocketDocument Embedded UX** component, define the desired CSS variables in your stylesheet.
 These variables will override the default styles provided by the component.

-## Customizing the Embedded UX Component

-To tailor the **RocketDoc Embedded UX** Component to match your brand's look and feel, follow the steps below:

-1. **Submit Your Style Preferences**:
-   - Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSddJPPg0onclKYf2IIyRehCYwlTtlcogXXXxo0ZlwtZLd3ZZQ/viewform?fbzx=5836941555539130795) with your desired styles, including colors, logos, and button corner radius.

-2. **Create a Request in the Partner Portal**:
-   - Once your style preferences are ready, submit a customization request through the [partner portal](https://rocket-lawyer.atlassian.net/servicedesk/customer/portal/10).

-These steps will ensure that the **RocketDoc Embedded UX** reflects your brand’s identity and provides a consistent user experience across your platform.